OahuWasteOrganizer2018/oahuwasteorganizer2018.github.io/index.md

 ![](images/charts.png)

-If a user is a participant of a trash audit, they can log in through the login button at the top right of the navbar and gain access to an additional option on the events page to input data for a particular event.
+If a user is a participant of a trash audit, they can log in through the login button at the top right of the navbar or through the home page and gain access to an additional option on the events page to input data for a particular event.

 ![](images/events.PNG)